Teens arrested after shootings kill 2, hurt 10 in California

 Police in Long Beach said the 16- and 17-year-old gang members are suspected of carrying out seven shootings since November.

-Two of the teens are being investigated for murder and attempted murder and the third is being investigated for attempted murder, the agency said.
+Two of the teens are being investigated for murder and attempted murder, and the third is being investigated for attempted murder, the agency said.

 “It is unacceptable that we have 16- and 17-year-olds who are being recruited into the gang lifestyle and choosing to terrorize, injure or end the lives of others,” Police Chief Robert Luna told reporters.